nathandeflavis/expressBookReviews/docs/README.md

 It's an opportunity to put my Node.js and Express.js skills into practice.

 # How can users can get started with the project?
-You can run the application at the command line.
+You can run the application an IBM Skills Network lab environment.

-## Prerequisites
-- Git
-- Node Package Manager (NPM)

 ## Steps
 1. Open a terminal window.